expo/expo/docs/pages/development/getting-started.md

 </Tabs>

-and installing the resulting build on your device.
+and installing the resulting build on your device via the build page on https://expo.dev.

 ## Developing your app